rosblox/rosblox.github.io/docs/index.md

 # ROSbloX documentation

-ROSbloX are modules to discover the Robot Operating System (ROS).
+ROSbloX are building blocks that simplify the creation of a robot's software stack.
+They are designed based on the Robot Operating System (ROS) and comply with modern software engineering standards.
+With ROSbloX, users can easily develop, maintain, and scale their robot's software stack, even without prior software engineering experience.

 Connect with us on Git: [ROSbloX Git](https://github.com/rosblox)
 Join us on Slack: [ROSbloX Workspace](https://join.slack.com/t/rosblox/shared_invite/zt-1c6ifc24n-OswQtNwORkq588QPNZ2KoA)